magento/devdocs/src/guides/v2.3/comp-mgr/cli/cli-upgrade.md

    `--help` - (Optional) Provides usage details about the plugin.

-   If neither `--interactive-magento-conflicts` nor `--use-default-magento-values` are specified, the command keeps the existing values that are in conflict and displays a warning message.
+   If neither `--interactive-root-conflicts` nor `--force-root-updates` (or their PHP 7.2 equivalents) are specified, the command keeps the existing values that are in conflict and displays a warning message.

    To learn more about the plugin, refer to one of the following Plugin Usage README files: